sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 ## Understanding the SATRE Project

-Before getting involved, please read [SATRE's Kick Off Blog Post](https://medium.com/satre/satre-kick-off-sessions-87d3237107aa) (a 6 minute read) to understand the motivations of the project.
+Before getting involved, please read [SATRE's Kick Off Blog Post](https://medium.com/satre/satre-kick-off-sessions-87d3237107aa) (a 6-minute read) to understand the motivations of the project.

 ## Join the Community